McCarthy directs House panel to open Biden impeachment inquiry

 The impeachment push comes as Trump, who was twice impeached by the House but acquitted by the Senate, faces more serious charges in court.
 Trump has been indicted four times this year, including for trying to overturn the2020 election Biden won.

-“We've got a lot of work to do,” McCarthy, R-Calif., told reporters late Monday as he left the Capitol.

-McCarthy has stopped short of announcing the launch of a Biden impeachment inquiry ahead of the 2024 election as former President Donald Trump emerges as the early Republican front-runner.
-But the GOP House leader, a Trump ally, is increasingly signaling it's the next step the House will take despite outspoken concerns from the few remaining moderate lawmakers, who have no interest in impeaching the Democratic president.

-"This is a transparent effort to boost Donald Trump’s campaign by establishing a false moral equivalency between Trump — the four time-indicted former president," said Rep. Jamie Raskin, the top Democrat on the House Oversight Committee.
+"This is a transparent effort to boost Donald Trump’s campaign by establishing a false moral equivalency between Trump — the four time-indicted former president" and Biden, who faces “zero evidence of wrongdoing whatsoever,” said Rep. Jamie Raskin, the top Democrat on the House Oversight Committee.

-House Republicans are probing the business dealings of the president's son, Hunter Biden, but so far have not produced hard evidence linking the two.
+House Republicans are probing the business dealings of Hunter Biden but so far have not produced hard evidence linking them and the president.
 They have shown a few instances largely during the time the elder Biden was Barack Obama's vice president when he spoke by phone with his son and stopped by dinners his son was hosting with business partners.

+An impeachment inquiry would provide more heft to the House investigation, especially as it battles in court for access to Biden family financial records.

+Republicans contend the Justice Department has not fully probed the allegations against Hunter Biden, and say he received preferential treatment in what they call a sweetheart plea deal that recently collapsed.
+The Department of Justice has appointed a special prosecutor in that probe.

 On Tuesday, Comer demanded the State Department produce documents about the work Biden did as vice president during the Obama administration to clean up corruption in Ukraine.
 Comer wants to understand the State Department's views of former Ukrainian prosecutor Viktor Shokin, whom Biden and many Western allies wanted removed from office because of allegations of corruption.